omidarmat/webDevNotes/react/react.md

   - Yes: _Derive_ state, meaning that you should compute it based on already existing state or prop
   - No: **Should updating the state re-render the component?**
     - No: `useRef`, which persists data over time, like regular state, but does not re-render a component.
-    - Yes: Place a new piece of state in component. (mentioned earlier: always start with local state.)
+    - Yes: Place a new piece of state in the component. (mentioned earlier: always start with local state.)

 **Is the state variable that we just created only used by the current component?**